COVID-19 Frequently Asked Questions

 The attendance and participation policies are in accordance with University policy.
 If students have concerns about their attendance or participation, they should address that with their professor as soon as possible.

-All Fall 2021 final exams will be conducted online primarily through the Exam4 take home method or within your D2L course site.
+All Spring 2022 final exams will be conducted online primarily through the Exam4 take home method or within your D2L course site.
 General examination information will be updated on the college Examinations web page as it becomes available.

 For course specific exam instructions, look for communications from your professor and/or the college Faculty Support office staff.